environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ```
 ```

-Use the `counts-to-table.py` python script (provided) to create a tab-delimited table of read counts for all samples, where each row is a contig and each column is a sample.
+Switch to you `python_lab` conda environment temporarily, and use the `counts-to-table.py` python script (provided) to create a tab-delimited table of read counts for all samples, where each row is a contig and each column is a sample.
 Each cell contains the imputed read counts for that sample x contig combination.
 This will be the input file used in downstream differential expression analysis.

 The top left corner of your  `.tsv` file should look something like this:
 ```